jacksund/simmate/docs/apps/evolution.md

 !!! danger
-    This application is currently undergoing preliminary testing and is not intended for use outside of the Warren Lab.
+    This app is currently in early testing.
+It is not advised to use it outside of the Warren Lab.

 !!! danger
     :warning::warning: **Ensure you are using a cloud database if your workers are operating on separate machines or an HPC cluster.** :warning::warning: